AmarHadj/AmarHadj/README.md

 - 👋 Hi, I’m @AmarHadj
-- 👀 I’m interested in video game developpement
+- 👀 I’m interested in video game development
 - 🌱 I’m currently learning C++ and unreal Engine
 - 💞️ I’m looking to collaborate on video game projects and game jams
 - 📫 How to reach me "ramahadjeres@hotmail.fr"